-Chapter 4 exam is your final exam.
+Chapter 8 exam is your final exam.
 Just like all other exams, it will focus primarily on the material from that chapter.
-The only difference is that it will have 2-3 review sections from prior material seen in the course (as opposed to one review section for Chapters 2 and 3 exams) and it will be a little longer.
+The only difference is that it will have 2-3 review sections from prior material seen in the course and it will be a little longer.